What is the Difference Between Heart Attack and Angina

 Angina can be treated with medications alone.
 Medications that can improve angina symptoms include:

 • Aspirin: Preventing blood clotting may reduce the risk of heart attack.
-Aspirin reduces the ability to form blood clots, resulting in easy blood flow from the arteries.
+Aspirin reduces the ability of formation of blood clots, resulting in easy flow of blood from the arteries.

-• Beta-blockers: Beta-blockers, also known as beta-adrenergic antagonists, are prescribed to treat angina.
+• Beta blockers: Beta-blockers also known as beta-adrenergic antagonists are the drugs that are prescribed to treat angina.
 Angina occurs when the heart requires more oxygen than it is getting.
 They help patients with angina by lowering the amount of oxygen the heart muscles require.
-They slow down the heartbeat, decrease the force of the contractions of the heart muscles, and reduce blood vessel contraction in the heart.
+They slow down the heart beat, decrease the force of the contractions of the heart muscles, and reduce blood vessel contraction in the heart.

 • Nitrates: Nitrates act on angina by relaxing and widening the blood vessels, allowing more blood to flow to the heart muscle.
-The most common form of nitrate used is Nitroglycerin tablets.
+The most common form of nitrate used are Nitroglycerin tablets.

-• Calcium antagonist drugs: These drugs block the calcium channel and widen the blood vessels, thus facilitating increased blood flow to the heart.
-They also slow down the pulse rate and reduce the workload on the heart.
+• Calcium antagonist drugs: These drugs block the calcium channel and also widen the blood vessels, thus facilitating increased blood flow to the heart.
+They also slow down pulse rate and reduces the workload on heart.

-• Statins: High cholesterol levels in the blood have never been considered good; therefore, the body needs to get rid of cholesterol for a healthy heart.
-Statin drugs lower blood cholesterol and reabsorb cholesterol.
-They may also help reduce inflammation in your blood vessels to lessen the chance of a heart attack.
+• Statins: High level of cholesterol in the blood has never been considered good, therefore the body needs to get rid of cholesterol for a healthy heart.
+Statins drugs lower the blood cholesterol.
+They also reabsorb cholesterol.
+Statins may also help reduce inflammation in your blood vessels to lessen the chance of a heart attack.

 • Angiotensin-converting enzyme (ACE) inhibitors: These drugs help relax blood vessels.
-ACE inhibitors prevent an enzyme in your body from producing angiotensin II, which affects your cardiovascular system in numerous ways, including narrowing your blood vessels.
+ACE inhibitors prevent an enzyme in your body from producing angiotensin II, a substance in your body that affects your cardiovascular system in numerous ways, including narrowing of your blood vessels.
 This narrowing can cause high blood pressure and force your heart to work harder.

 Surgical Methods

 Angina pain can be cured by drugs and medicine and sometimes by Coronary Bypass Surgery.
-When there is a change in angina pattern, it may be termed unstable and more dangerous.
-Here, a patient may require hospitalization, medication adjustment, and angioplasty.
+When there is a change in the pattern of the angina, then it may be termed as unstable angina and is more dangerous.
+Here a patient may require hospitalization, adjustment of medications and Angioplasty.

 Lifestyle changes

-Bad lifestyle habits trigger any disease in our body.
-The risk factors should be controlled to prevent or reduce the effects of such diseases.
-This prevents the onset of all diseases in the body, including angina, and these risk factors include:
+Any type of disease in our body is triggered by bad lifestyle habits.
+To prevent or reduce the effects of such diseases, the risk factor should be controlled.
+This prevents onset of all diseases in the body, including angina and these risk factors include:

-• Healthy diet: Add whole grains, legumes, nuts, green vegetables, and fruits.
-Cut down the consumption of oily and fatty food, which is crucial for a healthy heart.
+• Healthy diet: Add whole grains, legumes, nuts, green vegetables and fruits in your diet.
+Cut down the consumption of oily and fatty food which is very important for a healthy heart

-• Exercise: Stay physically active to control risk factors such as blood pressure, diabetes, and high cholesterol.
+• Exercise: Stay physically active to control the risk factors such as blood pressure, diabetes and high blood cholesterol

-Experts believe that nearly 7 million people in the US suffer from angina, and heart-related problems accelerate it; however, other factors, too, are responsible for causing angina, like lung infection or panic attacks.
+Experts believe that nearly 7 million people in the United States suffer from angina and is accelerated by heart related problems, however other factors too are responsible for causing angina like lung infection or a panic attack.

 The following two tabs change content below.